blender/blender/doc/python_api/rst/info_gotcha.rst

 Once changing the objects :class:`bpy.types.Object.location` you may want to access its transformation right after from :class:`bpy.types.Object.matrix_world`, but this doesn't work as you might expect.

-Consider the calculations that might go into working out the objects final transformation, this includes:
+Consider the calculations that might go into working out the object's final transformation, this includes:

 * animation function curves.
 * drivers and their pythons expressions.